Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

-As mentioned in Section \ref{sec:contribution}, Low-Rank Bandit algorithm is constructed using a two-phase approach---it is split into ``pure exploration phases" and ``targeted exploration + exploitation phases".
-This approach partially builds on the ideas in \cite{goldenshluger2013linear} that were later extended by \cite{bastani2020online,hamidi2019personalizing}.
+As mentioned in Section \ref{sec:contribution}, Low-Rank Bandit algorithm is constructed using a two-phase approach --- it is split into ``pure exploration phases" (also called the first phase) and ``targeted exploration + exploitation phases" (also called the second phase).
+This approach partially builds on the ideas in \cite{goldenshluger2013linear} that are later extended by \cite{hamidi2019personalizing,bastani2020online}.
 Specifically, those studies centered around the contextual bandit problem.
 They built two sets of estimators (namely, forced-sample and all-sample estimators) in such a way that the former estimator is used to construct a targeted set that filters sub-optimal arms which fall outside the confidence region of the optimal reward, and the latter estimator is used to select the best arm in the targeted set.
-The first step which is a pure exploration procedure aims at ensuring that during a constant proportion of time periods, only a single arm is left in the targeted set so the algorithm can collect i.i.d. samples in the second phase, despite the fact that the second phase is pure exploitation.
+The first step which is a pure exploration procedure aims at ensuring that during a constant proportion of time periods, only a single arm is left in the targeted set, so that the algorithm can collect i.i.d. samples in the second phase, despite the fact that the second phase is pure exploitation.

 However, in our study, the two-phase procedure serves a different purpose.
-More specifically, in the first phase, we utilize the low-rank structure to filter sub-optimal arms that are $\frac{h}{2}$-away from the highest estimated reward by forced-sample estimators, where $h$ is called the \emph{\resolution} and will be discussed in depth in Section \ref{sec:NO} and Section \ref{sec:phi1andphi2}.
-While our first step seems similar to the aforementioned papers, our second phase is itself a UCB algorithm that both explores and exploits the targeted set to find the optimal arm.
-This distinction results in a different requirement for the first phase: the filtered set does not need to contain just one element; rather, it only needs to be much smaller than $d_r\times d_c$ to meaningfully reduce the exploration cost of a regular UCB algorithm.
+More specifically, in the first phase, we utilize the low-rank structure to filter sub-optimal arms that are $h/2$ away from the highest estimated reward by forced-sample estimators.
+While our first step seems similar to the aforementioned papers, our second phase is itself a \textsf{UCB} algorithm that both explores and exploits the targeted set to find the optimal arm.
+This distinction results in a different requirement for the first phase: the targeted set does not need to contain just one element; rather, it only needs to be much smaller than $d_rd_c$ to meaningfully reduce the exploration cost of a regular \textsf{UCB} algorithm.
 This fact results in a different selection criteria for the \resolution{} $h$.
-As we will discuss in detail later, the optimal value of $h$ is determined by both the matrix size and the total time horizon.
+As we discuss in detail later, the optimal value of $h$ is determined by both the matrix size and the total time horizon.